Income protection insurance

 ‘Total disability’

-Some policy terms specify that the customer must experience ‘total disability’ to receive benefit.
-But we generally say that a strict interpretation of this is unfairly restrictive and a reasonable interpretation should be applied.
+Some policy terms specify that the customer must experience ‘total disability’ to get paid benefit.
+However, we generally say that a strict interpretation of this is unfairly restrictive and a reasonable interpretation should be applied.

 We’ll look at whether the customer is totally unable to perform the essential or material and substantial duties – rather than all duties – of their ‘own’, ‘suited’, or ‘any’ occupation.